Hallo vrienden, Leo here. This week’s topic is Permanent and Temporary Tabs in Xcode.

-The painting I choose was a 1926 named Boy and Girl gazing at the Moon from Norman Rockwell.
+The painting I chose was 1926 named Boy and Girl gazing at the Moon by Norman Rockwell.
 Norman Perceval Rockwell was a 20th-century American author, painter, and illustrator.
-His work is loved by Americans for its reflection of American culture, making him one of the most famous artists of the USA.
-Looking at Rockwell's love for provincial life, one could imagine he was born and raised on a farm.
+His work is loved by Americans for its reflection of American culture, making him one of the most famous artists in the USA.
+Looking at Rockwell’s love for provincial life, one could imagine he was born and raised on a farm.
 But in fact, he was born in New York City, and raised in a popular neighborhood, experiencing all the violence of city gangs.

-I choose it because represent children represent the both types of tabs in Xcode.
-Two tab types, two children in the painting. :)
+I choose it because children represent both types of tabs in Xcode.
+Two tab types, two children in the painting.

 You are reading a tab X and want to open another file but that file replaces the tab X.

 Did you notice that the ViewController.swift name in the tab bar is italic?
 But why is that?

 The Xcode has this feature called permanent and temporary tabs.

 This means that every open tab is in one state or another.
 When a tab is in italic means that’s is a temporary tab and when isn’t it’s a permanent/regular tab.
 Every time you open a new file (with shortcuts like shift+cmmd+O or in the Project Navigator) the Xcode will choose between opening a new tab or replacing the current temporary tab with the new file.